 After they had left the Gazette’s offices, Doyle turned to Markham, ‘Strange what Carruthers said about Everard being so nice to his girlfriend…. and then hearing the journo tell us that about him taking pot shots at fat girls…. er I mean women with body problems,’ he amended hastily, well aware of Markham’s dislike of pejorative language but inwardly thinking it was getting ridiculous the way you had to police every bloody word, especially when it came to women’s issues….
-Any day now they’d be talking about the pigging Peopleopause.
+Like Noakesy said, any day now they’d be talking about the pigging Peopleopause.

-‘I seem to recall Ms Rigsby’s career stalled after all the fuss with Everard, so she never made it to Senior Features Writer,’ Markham observed.
+‘I seem to recall Ms Rigsby’s career stalled after all the fuss with Everard, so she never made it to senior features writer,’ Markham observed.

 ‘Yeah, it would give her a reason to hate him.’